srishti7103/rocksdb-WAL/README.md

 ---

-## 1. Technical Foundation & Architecture
+## 1. Technical Foundation & Architecture:

 ### Architectural Overview
 RocksDB is optimized for fast storage environments.
 Our analysis maps the system to five core Big Data Engineering concepts: